rafaeltmbr/clock/README.md

 yarn will download all the dependencies necessary to work on the project.

-## how to develop this project
+## How to develop this project

-When developing, run the following command
+When developing, open the **clock** folder in the terminal and run the following command

 `yarn dev`